DanKosgey/phone-repair/RENDER_DEPLOYMENT_GUIDE.md

 ## Deployment Steps

+You can deploy this application to Render using either the Node.js runtime or Docker runtime:

+### Option 1: Node.js Runtime (Recommended)

+1. Fork this repository to your GitHub account
+2. Log in to Render dashboard
+3. Click "New Web Service"
+4. Connect your GitHub account and select your forked repository
+5. Configure the following settings:
+   - Name: jays-phone-repair
+   - Runtime: Node
+   - Region: Choose your preferred region
+   - Branch: main
+   - Build Command: node render-build.js
+   - Start Command: npm run start

+### Option 2: Docker Runtime

 1. Fork this repository to your GitHub account
 2. Log in to Render dashboard
 3. Click "New Web Service"